webQbe/react_image_gallery/README.md

 # React Image Gallery
+This repo is an adaptation of [React & Tailwind CSS Image Gallery](https://www.youtube.com/watch?v=FiGmAI5e91M) by Brad Traversy.
+I followed the tutorial to learn followings:
 - Creating an image gallery using React and TailwindCSS
 - Fetching images from Pixabay API
 - Display cards with images along with username, views, downloads, likes, and tags